 Attendance Policy: You can check the school policy in the college catalog.
 In addition to the catalog policy, roll will be taken at each class session and a record of attendance maintained.
 You are expected to attend class.
 The material presented in class is not a duplication of the material in the textbook, and you will be responsible for all topics discussed in class as well as the assigned chapters in the text.
-You may be dropped from the class with an X after five absences, regardless of your grade.
+It is important to attend the class and to do the work assigned in Blackboard.
+You may be dropped from the class with an X after five absences but every effort will be made to contact you and have you drop the class if needed.

 Writing Style: All written assignments should be presented using the conventions of Standard Written English.
 South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
 Writing instructors and professors in courses across the campus expect all students to demonstrate proficiency in using the conventions of academic English in their written work, whether it is in-class exams or take-home essays.
 Each instructor may also add additional requirements regarding written assignments that are contained in your syllabus.
+A writing center is available on every campus and is staffed with volunteer faculty who will assist you in editing you papers for all classes.